So, what is Wi-Fi?

 Wi-Fi couldn't exist if it wasn't for Australia's CSIRO.
 Work by Australian scientists and engineers fixed a big problem with Wi-Fi signals, and now it is estimated that Wi-Fi is used in more than five billion devices globally.

-'Wi-Fi' was chosen as a name that would be easy for people to remember.
-The term Wi-Fi doesn't mean or stand for anything.
+Wi-Fi was chosen as a name that would be easy for people to remember.
+The term Wi-Fi was most likely a play on the term Hi-Fi (short for High Fidelity), but Wi-Fi doesn't really mean or stand for anything.

-You've arrived at the end of the What is Wi-Fi? activity.
+You've completed the What is Wi-Fi? activity.
 You have just learnt that Wi-Fi is a way to connect to the internet without a cable.
 You also learnt that to get Wi-Fi in your home, you need to purchase a home internet connection.

 In the next activity, What kinds of devices use Wi-Fi?, we'll take a look at how to use Wi-Fi with different devices, such as a laptop computer, tablet, or mobile phone.